hllorens/stockionic/README.md

 -- for android auth add: cordova plugin add cordova-plugin-googleplus (if it is not added automatically from config.xml)

 - Need the server side of it (see hllorens/cult github repo)

+# Tech doc
+src/pages/stocks/stocks.ts is the main page and there you can se how firebase is now configured as provider instead of the old "cult" php model main files are: app/  xxx and modules pages/ lib/ providers/
+...